simp/pupmod-simp-simpkv/REFERENCE.md

 options

 Raises:
-* `If` the key or merged backend config is invalid
+* `ArgumentError` If the key or merged backend config is invalid
-* `If` the libkv adapter cannot be loaded
+* `LoadError` If the libkv adapter cannot be loaded
-* `If` the backend operation fails, unless 'softfail' is `true` in the merged backend options.
+* `RuntimeError` If the backend operation fails, unless 'softfail' is `true` in the merged backend options.

 ##### `key`